Attack-Resistant Federated Learning with Residual-based Reweighting: Experiments

 For the CIFAR-10 experiment, following \cite{Bagdasaryan2018}, we adopt a Dirichlet distribution \citep{minka2000estimating} with a hyperparameter 0.9 to generate non-IID data distribution for totally 10 participants.
 The experimental setup is the same for the CIFAR-10 and MNIST experiments under backdoor attacks in Section \ref{result_on_backdoor}.
 The attackers flip the label of ``cat'' to ``dog'' since they are the most similar classes in CIFAR-10.
-The experiment results can be found in Table \ref{table:cifar_poison}.
-In this experiment, baseline methods perform fairly well because the data distribution is not immensely non-i.i.d., where each user has all the labels but in different amounts.
-FoolsGold \citep{Fung2018} fails because they assume that the gradients of honest models are very different because of the non-i.i.d. data, and the gradients of outliers are close because they share the same objective.
-However, it may not always be the case when the data distribution is not so extremely non-i.i.d, such as the CIFAR-10 case.
+The experiment results can be found in Table \ref{table:poison}.
+In this experiment, baseline methods perform fairly well because the data distribution is not immensely non-IID., where each user has all the labels but in different amounts.
+FoolsGold \citep{Fung2018} fails because they assume that the gradients of honest models are very different because of the non-IID data, and the gradients of outliers are close because they share the same objective.
+However, it may not always be the case when the data distribution is not so extremely non-IID, such as the CIFAR-10 case.
 FoolsGold may think these honest users are close and decide they are outliers.
-Our algorithm, on the other hand, can adapt to extremely non-i.i.d. cases, such as the MNIST experiments, where all baseline methods fail, and is also suitable for common non-i.i.d. situations such as the CIFAR-10 and the Amazon Review experiments.
+Our algorithm, on the other hand, can adapt to extremely non-IID cases, such as the MNIST experiments, where all baseline methods fail, and is also suitable for common non-IID situations such as the CIFAR-10 and the Amazon Review experiments.

 In the experiment on Amazon Reviews, there are 10 participants, where 0 to 4 participants are attackers who flip all their labels.
 Attackers also train for 5 more epochs.
 We run 10 synchronization rounds in the experiment.
-The result is summarized in Table \ref{table:amazon}.
+The result is summarized in Table \ref{table:poison_amazon}.
 Our algorithm achieves comparable state-of-the-art results, and our performance does not degrade when there are less than 50\% attackers.